Ahkonsu/wpproatoz-turn-off-wpmail/readme.txt

 * Initial release with basic email toggle functionality.

 == Upgrade Notice ==
+= 1.9.1 =
+Update for enhanced IP features (CIDR, notes), fixed initial setup, and new Documentation tab.

 = 1.9 =
 Update for a new name, improved branding, and a convenient "Settings" link in the plugin listing.